 Other Solutions: In a hot climate wear light, loose clothing or clothing that wicks away moisture your skin releases.
 Always wear fresh workout gear and don’t stay in sweaty togs for too long.
 Use a gentle shower soap without dyes and fragrances that won’t dry your skin out.

 Whether you’re cycling, or in the midst of an intense workout session chafing can be a major irritation.
 Chafing occurs when there’s constant friction between skin or skin and material.
 This could develop into a red and inflamed rash.
 Being overweight, excessive sweating, and wearing the wrong clothing can also cause chafing.

 Natural Solution: Something as simple as a few ice cubes in a dish towel can calm the irritation, even lightly washing the affected area with cold water will soothe the skin.
 Cold water reduces the redness and provides a cooling effect; then within a few days, the rash will be gone.
 Other natural solutions include Aloe Vera, oatmeal, turmeric, baking soda and olive oil.

 Other Solutions: If the affected area needs extra care, consider ointments or creams with antiseptic, anti-inflammatory, antifungal or disinfectant properties.
 This will make sure the chafing heals faster and therefore you can continue to train as per usual.
 Some creams not only repair chaffed skin but prevent it too, ensuring a chafing-free workout.
 Just remember to wear the correct clothing and try to keep your skin well cool and dry throughout.

 Problem 5: Acne Breakouts

 The combination of sweat, bacteria and oil secreted through your pores when you exercise, can lead to acne breakouts.
 Switching up your daily face wash and moisturiser could be enough to combat the breakouts.

-Take care of your skin when you’re young, and it will serve you well in the future.
+Take care of your skin when you’re young – whether in the summer or in the winter – and it will serve you well in the future.